Steven Wilson: Early bands

-Wilson says his taste in music diverged from his peers in the 1980s:I grew up in the 80s, and it was a pretty bad decade for music.
+Wilson said his taste in music diverged from his peers in the 1980s:I grew up in the 80s, and it was a pretty bad decade for music.
 There were some interesting things developing, but everyone I knew wanted to be in Level 42, Simple Minds or U2.
 I wasn't interested in any of that, so I found solace in the 60s and 70s music that my parents were listening to.
 And I began to discover this wonderful era, what you'd call the great album era, from 1967 to 1977, from Sgt Pepper through to punk.

 One of Wilson's earliest musical projects was the psychedelic duo Altamont (featuring a 15-year-old Wilson working with synth/electronics player Simon Vockings).
-Their one and only cassette album, Prayer for the Soul, featured lyrics by English psychedelic scenester Alan Duffy, whose work Wilson would later use on first two Porcupine Tree albums.
+Their one and only cassette album, Prayer for the Soul, featured lyrics by English psychedelic scenester Alan Duffy, whose work Wilson would later use on the first two Porcupine Tree albums.
 Around the same time that Wilson was part of Altamont, he was also in a progressive rock band called Karma, which played live around Hertfordshire and recorded two cassette albums, The Joke's on You (1983) and The Last Man To Laugh (1985).
 These contained early versions of "Small Fish", "Nine Cats" and "The Joke's on You", which were subsequently resurrected as Porcupine Tree songs.

 Wilson went on to join the New Wave/AOR band Pride of Passion as keyboard player, replacing former Marillion keyboard player Brian Jelliman (another former Marillion member, Diz Minnitt, also played in the band).
 Pride of Passion would later change their name to Blazing Apostles and alter their lineup and approach, finally coming to an end in 1987.